tiberiushunter/advent-of-code-console/README.md

 Finally, run `dotnet run` to launch the application.

-You'll be presented with a Welcome Screen where you will be prompted to input a day number to run any of the Advent of Code solutions.
+You'll then be presented with a Welcome Screen where you will be prompted to input a year and a day (or press Enter at both prompts to run all of the Advent of Code solutions) to see the results.

 <!-- CONTRIBUTING -->
 ## Contributing